sarbal/onboarding/README.md

 - bnbdev2.cshl.edu
 - filezone1.cshl.edu

-# Gene function prediction
+# What do we do?
 Our work centers on characterizing gene networks to understand gene function, cell identity and disease.
 We particularly focus on gene networks derived from expression data through the combination of hundreds or thousands of experiments.
 Some of the issues surrounding network analysis are discussed in this opinion [piece](https://f1000research.com/articles/1-14/v1).

+# Gene function prediction
+An important focus (and challenge) in functional genomics is gene function prediction.

 ## Guilt-by-association
 The guilt by association principle states that genes with similar functions will tend to possess similar properties.
 This allows previously unknown functions of a gene to be statistically inferred given some prior knowledge about other genes.